inkle/ink-tmlanguage/README.md

 ## Limitations

-There are currently a number of limitations in the grammar, which may or may not be overcome in the future.
+There are currently a number of limitations in the grammar.

 ### Ambiguity of `{ }` constructs

 In Ink, `{ }` can hold a lot of different things.
 In particular, the construct can either be an alternative or a conditional substitution.
-Due to current limitations, expressions will not be properly highlighted in conditionals, as they lead to false-positive in the first elements of alternatives.
+Due to current limitations, expressions will not be properly highlighted in conditionals, as they lead to false-positives for operators, in the first elements of alternatives.

-In these constructs, all the elements contained in the first expression (`x == 0:`) will be named with the same scope.
+In these constructs, all the items contained in the first expression (`x == 0:`) will be named with the same scope.

 ```ink
 { x == 0: Hello }